wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-wis2-over-mqtt.en.md

 !!! note
     The `+` wildcard is used to subscribe to all WIS-centres.

-Re-connect to the Global Broker and wait for messages to appear.
+Reconnect to the Global Broker and wait for messages to appear.

 You can view the content of the WIS2 message in the "Value" section on the right hand side.
 Try to expand the topic structure to see the different levels of the message until you reach the last level and review message content of one of the messages.